 The Port is Industrial

-The distance between Le Havre and Paris is over 100 miles and the transfer into Paris usually takes around 2.5 hours.
+The distance between Le Havre and Paris is over 100 miles, and the transfer into Paris usually takes around two ad a half hours.

-I wasn’t interested in making the journey, so I did stay on the ship and enjoyed the facilities onboard.
+I often stay on the ship in Le Harve and enjoyed the facilities onboard.

 No Interest in Visiting The Port